duckietown-ethz/proj-lf-adaptive/README.md

         terminal 3 bash $ rosparam set /[DUCKIEBOT_NAME]/lane_controller_node/omega_max 4.7
         terminal 3 bash $ rosparam set /[DUCKIEBOT_NAME]/lane_controller_node/omega_min -4.7

+   The setting of the initial trim estimate is recommended to be set to 0.0 but this should not effect the outcome of the calibration.
+You can do that using:

+        terminal 3 bash $ rosparam set /[DUCKIEBOT_NAME]/kinematics_node/trim 0.0

    Optionally, there are other changeable parameter whose effect are explained in the file [/scripts/good_params](https://github.com/duckietown-ethz/proj-lf-adaptive/blob/master/scripts/good_params).
+Have a look to this file to be able to get best performance from this demo.

 5. Finally, likewise the standard lane following you can start the demo by pressing 'a' button on the keyboard while having the virtual joystick selected as current tab.
  The demo should start and in the first terminal you should be able to see ROS logs with some useful variables in output.